ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/in-app-documentation.rst

   - `param_name` (required) - This is what this parameter does
   - `another_param` - And this one is for such and such

-  or using level 5 headers like below.
+  or use level 5 headers like below.
 The latter should be used if you need more than a brief sentence to describe how to use the parameters.
 Choose one or the other, do not mix the two styles.

   ##### param_name (*required*)